AllanKirui/vue-movies/README.md

 Screenshots of the **App tree**.

-- It's shows an overview of the components, how they relate to each other and also describes the attached functionality.
+- They show an overview of the components, how they relate to each other and also describes the attached functionality.
+I'm sorry if I partially _blinded_ you there.
+I'll be sure to add dark themed images on my next project. 😉

 <br/>